-Korea has the 5th lowest tax wedge among the 34 OECD member countries.
-The average single worker in Korea faced a tax wedge of 21.5% in 2014 compared with the OECD average of 36.0%.
+Korea has the 5th lowest tax wedge among the 34 OECD member countries in 2015.
+The country occupied the same position in 2014.
+The average single worker in Korea faced a tax wedge of 21.9% in 2015, compared with the OECD average of 35.9%.

 The Global Forum on Transparency and Exchange of Information for Tax Purposes has just completed peer reviews of 11 jurisdictions.
 This brings to 70 the number of peer review reports completed since March 2010.